 SUNY Plattsburgh Computer Distribution Plan

-Computing & Media Services (CMS) strives to provide each user with a computer and the software necessary to get his or her job done.
+Computing Systems and Desktop Support (CSDS) strives to provide each user with a computer and the software necessary to get his or her job done.
 In the current environment of desktop systems, this means most users' needs can be met with a basic system.
-However, CMS recognizes that some users require more or different features.
-CMS will work with such users to try to meet their needs within budgetary constraints.
+However, we recognize that some users require more or different features.
+We will work with you to try to meet your needs within budgetary constraints.

 The replacement cycle is effectively 4-5 years, but it's informed by other factors beside age.
 Our current process is as follows: